Ayala-Ruan-CesarM/MLST-Klebsiella/README.md

 It is also encourage to move the concatenated aligment to and individual folder in this case called "Tree"

 > iqtree2 -s Tree/Concatenate_All_sevenGenes.fasta -B 1000 -alrt 1000

+Finally, speciation test (bPTP and ASAP) were conducted with windowns executables